Written by Michael VanDerLaan

 After comprehensive testing and extended use under all conditions, we have compiled our list of reviews of the top putter grips to help you roll the golf ball better and win your weekend game!

-After extensive testing, the SuperStroke Traxion Tour 2.0 is our top pick and the cream of the crop for best putter grip.
+After extensive testing on a Taylormade Spider Tour X putter, the SuperStroke Zenergy Tour pistol Grip is our top pick and the cream of the crop of putter grips.

 Soft feel, amazing appearance, and enhanced feel on the greens are only a few of the many things you get from this amazing grip.